EFSCOIN/Efscoin/README.md

 To prevent a `SHIFT` keypress from entering Recovery Mode on boot (maybe you have a problematic keyboard which is erroneously triggering every time you boot), you can:

-1. Append `keyboardtriggerdisable` to the argument list in the `recovery.cmdline` file which is found in the root NOOBS directory.
+1. Append `keyboardtriggerdisable` to the argument list in the `recovery.cmdline` file which is found in the root EFSCOIN directory.
 2. Reboot

 #### How to change display output modes

-By default, NOOBS will output over HDMI at your display’s preferred resolution, even if no HDMI display is connected.
+By default, EFSCOIN will output over HDMI at your display’s preferred resolution, even if no HDMI display is connected.
 If you do not see any output on your HDMI display or are using the composite output, press 1, 2, 3 or 4 on your keyboard to select HDMI preferred mode, HDMI safe mode, composite PAL mode or composite NTSC mode respectively.

-If you don't have a keyboard, you can still change the display mode used by NOOBS through editing the `recovery.cmdline` file in the root NOOBS directory prior to first boot and appending the following argument:
+If you don't have a keyboard, you can still change the display mode used by EFSCOIN through editing the `recovery.cmdline` file in the root NOOBS directory prior to first boot and appending the following argument:
 - `display=<display mode number>` (e.g. `display=1` or `display=3`)

 ===

-## How to Rebuild NOOBS
+## How to Rebuild EFSCOIN

 Note that this will require a minimum of 6GB free disk space.